I received my Ph.D. in Computer Science at

-Kevin Gao, Dirk Arnold and Stephen Brooks.
+Kevin Gao, Stephen Brooks and Dirk V. Arnold.
 Automated parameter tuning for tone mapping using visual saliency.
-To appear in Computer & Graphics.
+Computer & Graphics, volume 52, pp. 171–180, November 2015.

 Graham LeBlanc, Andrew Shouldice, Dirk V. Arnold and Stephen Brooks.
 Multi-band Fourier synthesis of ocean waves.
 Journal of Graphics Tools, volume 16, issue 2, pp. 57-70, 2012.